 OIA programs are purposely designed to offer the flexibility needed to respond to urgent, immediate needs in the insular areas.
-In 2022, technical assistance will be provided to address pressing issues and priorities and develop action plans to mitigate the challenges the insular areas are facing.
-This assistance will include advancing environmental justice, and investing in a clean energy future.
+In 2023, technical assistance will be provided to address pressing issues and priorities and develop action plans to mitigate the challenges the insular areas are facing.
+This assistance will include advancing environmental justice and investing in a clean energy future.
 Direct grants, reimbursable agreements, and contracts with technical assistance providers, both within and outside the Federal government, support these efforts.
-In addition, Capital Improvement Project (CIP) funds not only address a variety of infrastructure needs in the U.S. territories, including critical infrastructure such as hospitals, schools, wastewater, and solid waste systems to promote economic development; but, can also be leveraged as local matching funds for other Federal grant programs to assist in disaster recovery.
+In addition, Capital Improvement Project (CIP) funds not only address a variety of infrastructure needs in the U.S. territories, including critical infrastructure such as hospitals, schools, wastewater, and solid waste systems to promote economic development; but, can also be leveraged as local matching funds for other Federal grant programs.

-Most of OIA's annual budget consists of mandatory funding, including an estimated \$230.7 million for 2022, to fulfill U.S. obligations under the Compacts of Free Association.
+Most of OIA's budget consists of mandatory funding, including an estimated \$230.4 million for 2023, to fulfill U.S. obligations under the Compacts of Free Association.
 Financial assistance under the Compacts of Free Association is scheduled to end after 2023 for the Federated States of Micronesia and the Republic of the Marshall Islands and in 2024 for Palau.
 Negotiations on the expiring provisions of the Compacts of Free Association with FSM, the RMI, and Palau continue, underscoring the importance of the bilateral relationships and opportunities for greater cooperation on a free and open Indo-Pacific.
 The Assistant Secretary - Insular and International Affairs and the Office of Insular Affairs are actively working to ensure the U.S. relationship with each of the freely associated states remains robust and mutually beneficial.

-The 2022 Office of Insular Affairs' budget request strengthens insular economies through strategic investments in environmental justice activities, clean energy deployment, and infrastructure improvement.
-The Office will also promote policies and work to improve Federal coordination on issues impacting insular economies while restoring trust with territorial communities and ensuring sovereignty means something in supporting and working with the freely associated states.
+The 2023 Office of Insular Affairs' budget request strengthens insular economies through strategic investments in environmental justice activities, clean energy deployment, and infrastructure improvement.
+The Office will also promote policies and work to improve Federal coordination on issues impacting insular economies while restoring trust with territorial communities and promoting well-being, equity, and justice for Insular communities.